Advertiser Disclosure

 If you are using PayPal as a supplemental payment option, then you may have to pay additional fees depending on the payment processor or POS system you currently use.
 Additionally, you may have to pay PayPal’s processing fees, which come in at 3.49% + $0.49 when using PayPal’s digital payment methods.

-PayPal also offers paid plans that start at $5/month for those businesses that want more advanced payments management.
+PayPal also offers paid plans that start at $5/month for those businesses that want more advanced payment management.

 PayPal Features

-PayPal’s features are extensive, as the company boasts software and services that span the payment processing and eCommerce market.
-However, we’ll be focusing on PayPal’s features as an alternative payment method.
-So, here’s a look at PayPal’s features:
+PayPal’s features are extensive, as the company offers software and services for payment processing and eCommerce.
+However, we’re focusing on PayPal’s features as an alternative payment method, which include:

 • Smart payment buttons that change based on the transaction’s contextual details